julien-duponchelle/colvert/README.md

 **THIS PROJECT IS IN EARLY DEVELOPMENT**

 `colvert` is a tool for fast data exploration and visualization.
 Running on your machine you can explore large datasets using SQL an visualize them.
+AI generation of SQL queries is also supported.

 `colvert` is a Frontend for DuckDB a fast and lightweight in-memory database designed for analytical queries.
 It's design to be a simple and easy to use tool for data analysis and visualization.